COVESA/vsomeip/test/network_tests/multicast_group_tests/multicast_group_test.md

 unsubscribes to the service but the other one is still subscribed, with the expected behavior being that the routing manager does not leave the multicast group where the service is being notified.

+Both consumers verify that the same number of messages are received by the two channels: unicast and multicast.